pytorch/pytorch/docs/cpp/source/notes/tensor_creation.rst

 the ``torch::dtype()``, ``torch::device()``, ``torch::layout()`` and
 ``torch::requires_grad()`` functions.

-A final bit of convenience is that the ``TensorOptions`` constructor is implicitly constructible from particular axis values.
+A final bit of convenience is that ``TensorOptions`` is implicitly constructible from individual values.
 This means that whenever a function has a parameter of type ``TensorOptions``, like all factory functions do, we can directly pass a value like ``torch::kFloat32`` or ``torch::kStrided`` in place of the full object.
 Therefore, when there is only a single axis we would like to change compared to its default value, we can pass only that value.
 As such, what was

 .. code-block:: cpp